$\lambda$-ECLIPSE: Multi-Concept Personalized Text-to-Image Diffusion Models by Leveraging CLIP Latent Space: Experiments

 \subsection{Results \& Analysis}

-\paragraph{\textbf{Quantitative comparison.}} The quantitative assessments are detailed in Table~\ref{tab:dreambench_results} and Table~\ref{tab:conceptbed_results}, focusing on the single-concept T2I task.
-For Dreambench, we generate and evaluate four images per prompt, reporting average performance on three metrics (DINO, CLIP-I, and CLIP-T).
-In the case of ConceptBed, we process each of the 33K prompts to generate a single image.
-The results, as depicted in these tables, highlight \ours's superior performance in composition tasks and its competitive edge over even fine-tuning-based methodologies, while maintaining robust concept alignment. \ours~exhibits a notable proficiency in concept replication, albeit with a marginal trade-off in concept alignment for enhanced composition fidelity.
-Comparatively, IP-Adapter, ELITE, and BLIP-Diffusion prioritize concept alignment, often at the expense of composition alignment.
-Noteworthy is \ours's efficiency, achieved with significantly fewer resources.
+\paragraph{\textbf{Quantitative comparison.}} The quantitative assessments detailed in Table~\ref{tab:dreambench_results} and Table~\ref{tab:conceptbed_results} focus on the single-concept T2I task, while Table~\ref{tab:multibench_results} shows the results on multi-concept-driven image generation.
+For Dreambench and Multibench, we generate and evaluate four images per prompt, reporting average performance on three metrics (DINO, CLIP-I, and CLIP-T).
+In the case of ConceptBed, we process each of the 33K prompts to generate a single concept image.
+The results, as depicted in these tables, highlight \ours's superior performance in composition alignment while maintaining competitive concept alignment.
+Analysis on ConceptBed (Table~\ref{tab:conceptbed_results}) indicates that \ours~exhibits a notable proficiency in concept replication, albeit with a marginal trade-off in concept alignment for enhanced composition fidelity.
+Comparatively, all baselines prioritize concept alignment, often at the expense of composition alignment.
+While \ours~improves the CLIP-T while preserving the DINO; achieved with significantly fewer resources.

+However, a significant gap remains between finetuning-based and fast P-T2I methods.
+We further perform concept-specific fine-tuning (as described in Section~\ref{sec:finetuning_main_detail}).
+As shown in Table~\ref{tab:dreambench_results}, \ours~outperforms the DreamBooth and BLIP-Diffusion in terms of concept alignment (DINO) while maintaining the performance on composition alignment (CLIP-T).
+Notably, Multibench results (Table~\ref{tab:multibench_results}) indicate that \ours~significantly outperforms the Kosmos-G (2B params) and Emu2 (37B params) in terms of CLIP-T while maintaining the DINO performance.
+Therefore, we can conclude that \ours~is the most resource-efficient compared, especially when compared to the MLLM-based methods.